Department of Social Welfare and Development: Protective Services Program

 Provides a range of interventions to individuals, families, and communities in crisis or difficult situations and vulnerable or disaster-affected communities.

 ISWSFN

 International Social Welfare Services for Filipino Nationals is a program for migrant Filipinos and other overseas Filipino nationals who are in crisis situation and in need of special protection are encouraged to seek assistance in the Philippine Embassies in their countries of destination.

-Center & Residential Care Facilities
+Center and Residential Care Facilities

 Services rendered in facilities 24-hour that provide alternative family care arrangement to poor, vulnerable and disadvantaged individuals or families in crisis.

 Adoption and Foster Care

 The act of adoption, of permanently placing a minor with a parent or parents other than the birth parents in the Philippines.

 Gender and Development

 Gender is about relations—between men and women, women and women, also between men and men and boys and girls.
 The GAD as perspective recognizes that gender concerns cut across all areas of development and therefore gender must influence government when it plans, budget for, implements, monitors and evaluates policies, programs and projects for development.